-- B. IPP are to associate two or more NRs when they indicate an ongoing trend of related noncompliances or systemic problems with the establishment's food safety system.
+- C. IPP are to associate two or more NRs when they indicate an ongoing trend of related noncompliances.
+This may also include NRs documented during a Food Safety Assessment (FSA) performed by an enforcement, investigations and analysis officer (EIAO).
 The following characteristics may help IPP to identify NRs that may be associated, but these factors, in themselves do not justify associating the NRs: - 1.
 Two or more NRs have the same regulatory citation, - 2.
-Two or more NRs resulted from the same type of inspection task, or

-- 3. Two or more similar NRs occurred within a reasonably close period of time. - C. IPP are to associate NRs when they demonstrate one or more of the following trends: - 1.
+Two or more NRs resulted from the same type of inspection task, or - 3.
+Two or more similar NRs occurred within a reasonably close period of time. - D. IPP are to associate NRs when they demonstrate one or more of the following trends: - 1.
 One NR indicates that the establishment's corrective actions for a previous NR were not implemented or did not prevent recurrence of the same noncompliance,